chentianran/chentianran.github.io/teaching/calc3/syllabus-S2021.markdown

 ### Instruction method

 In this semester, we will adopt a "blended flipped" model.
-This means most of the lectures are delivered in pre-recorded digital form.
+This means _some_ of the lectures are delivered in digital form.
 You are expected to watch/read/listen to these lecture and read our textbook.

 In addition, you are expected to meet with me either in-person or virtually (via Zoom) during regular class meetings.
-In these meetings, I will answer your question, work on problem with you, or have other discussions related to this course.
+In these meetings, we will discuss important concepts, answer your questions, and work on problems together (or have other discussions related to this course).
 <!-- These meetings will be a component of your course grade.
 See detailed explanation below. -->

 ### Access to digital course material

-Lecture notes (PDF files) and
-links to narrated lectures (with pre-recorded voice-overs) can be found in the "Content" folder on our Blackboard course page.
+Supplemental lecture notes other digital material can be found in the "Content" folder on our Blackboard course page.

 ### Reading tests